How the recycling facility works

-Learn how the material recovery facility works to sort the different types of recyclables and what things to keep out of your blue bin.
+Learn how the recycling facility works to sort the different types of recyclables and what things to keep out of your blue bin.

 About the recycling facility